 Kalaw – Htee Tein Trek – Overnight in monasteryDay 9

 Get an early start on your two-day trekking trip.
 The road and trail go through beautiful scenery.
 On the way, visit the villages of Palaung, Danu, Pao and Taung Yoe.
 Your local station tour guide will introduce you to the villagers and will show you the traditional ways of life.

 After lunch, you’ll visit Hinkhagone, a Palaung village.
 The path goes up and down and along the way, you will see plantations for tea leaves, coffee, cordial leaves, mustard, ginger, malt rice, cabbage, cauliflower and sesame.
 Late afternoon, you will arrive in Teetain, a typical Pao village.
 We will see a lot of native plants along this way especially Ginger.
 Dinner and overnight in the village.

 Htee Tein – Trek to Than Daung – Inle LakeDay 10

-After breakfast continue the 5 hour trekking trip to the shore of Inle lake.
-The trail goes through beautiful scenery of bamboo forest.
+After breakfast, continue the 5-hour trekking trip to the shore of Inle lake.
+The trail goes through the beautiful scenery of the bamboo forest.
 The native people of Pao, Taung Yoe and Intha along the way grow their fruits; banana, papaya, potato and beans.
 Lunch at lower Thandaung village.

-Following lunch you transfer by boat to your hotel in Inle Lake.
-Rest of the day free at your own leisure.
+Following lunch, you’ll transfer by boat to your hotel in Inle Lake.
+The rest of the day free at your own leisure.

 Overnight in Inle Lake